-22(1) Electronic voting technology displaying the result of the vote on motion shall be used during Council meetings.

-(2) When electronic voting is unavailable, voting on motions shall be by raised hand upon the call of the Chair for all those in favour or opposed.
+- 22(1) Electronic voting technology displaying the result of the vote shall be used during Council meetings. - (2) When electronic voting is unavailable, voting on motions shall be by raised hand upon the call of the Chair for all those in favour or opposed. - (3) A Member who is unable to vote electronically during a meeting, will wait for their vote to be called for by the Chair or Administration and then that vote shall be recorded electronically by Administration.